symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \begin{gather} \dot{\mathbf{q}}(t) =\lim_{\Delta t\to 0} \frac{\left(1+ \mathbf{v}\frac{\omega}{2}\Delta t-1\right)\mathbf{q}(t)}{\Delta t}=\lim_{\Delta t\to 0} \frac{\mathbf{v}\frac{\omega}{2}\Delta t}{\Delta t}\mathbf{q}(t) =\frac{1}{2}\boldsymbol{\omega}\mathbf{q}(t) \end{gather}
 $$

-Now, let's see a derivate which is for me really nice because it is based on the interpretation of quaternions as rotations.
+Now, let's see a more pleasant way to obtain a derivate - based on the interpretation of quaternions as rotations.
 The quaternion describing the rotation from the initial position to the current position can be written as:

 $$